-Interview With Katja Mayer
+Interview with Katja Mayer

 Viewing your portfolio, there is an uninhibited style to it no such thing as lofty ideas as your work seems to embody the very idea of loftiness itself.
 What can you tell us about your creative liberties with your craft?
 How has it evolved since you first started?